 February 11, 2022

-First, visit the Massachusetts Trial Court Electronic Case Access website.
+First, you can visit the Massachusetts Trial Court Electronic Case Access website.
 This is a public database that anyone can use to see the status of their case.
 It also is a way for you to check and report errors.

 Next, select “click here” in the bottom left-hand corner of the page.

 Next, the website will ask you to select a “Court Department.”
 Choose Probate and Family Court.
-This is the court where all divorce and family related matters are heard.
+This is the court where all divorce and family-related matters are heard.